-Although keeping all systems up to date with the latest patches can't stop a zero-day attack, it will make it more difficult for attackers to succeed, since some zero-day exploits may need to leverage old vulnerabilities, besides the targeted zero-day vulnerability, to carry out their intended actions.
-Our automated patch deployment feature keeps all your OS and applications up-to-date with the latest patches, thereby preventing attackers from succeeding even if they're able to get their hands on a zero-day vulnerability.
+Although keeping all the known vulnerabilities patched can't guarantee complete safety against zero-day exploits, it does make it more difficult for hackers to succeed if the intended target requires additional vulnerabilities to be exploited.
+The automated patch deployment feature in Vulnerability Manager Plus keeps all your OSs and applications updated with the latest patches, thwarting hackers even if they're able to get their hands on a zero-day vulnerability.

-If your current vulnerability management tool relies only on software vendors to patch zero day vulnerabilities and leaves you network wide open till then, it's high time you opt for a tool that offers alternative solution.
+There's no silver bullet solution that renders your network impenetrable to zero-day vulnerabilities, but having Vulnerability Manager Plus in your network and implementing the security measures discussed above could very well improve your stance against zero-day exploits.
+If your current vulnerability management tool relies only on software vendors to patch zero-days and leaves your network wide open until then, it's high time you opt for a tool that offers an alternative solution.